pjsherpa/Password-Generator/README.md

 4. Create 4 empty variables for the 4 question.
 Name: v for alphabet criteria,w for number criteria,x for specialCharacter criteria and y for length criteria.
 5. To double check that lenght value has been converted I have converted it into a number with a new variable length and have put console.log to confirm it.
 6. The last step I have concatinated v,w,x into one variable named characters.
-7. I have assigned the length which we got from var y onto the loop and then assigned both the character and length to math.random function to generate the password.
+7. I have assigned the length which I got from var y onto the loop and then assigned both the character and length to math.random function to generate the password.
 8. Application load with no error please find link on deployment provided.(ref Deployment 1)
 9. Comments are provided in js file.